The current organization and folder structures of my project are a result of continuous development. When I started my work I had decided against a

 meshes in the game which fit all cavalry units.
 For structures it's just a breeze to be imaginative by assembling new models - splendid.

-Here is a short movie clip which describes the asset pipeline for assembling a new banner rider.
-I used ModelCutter, ModelCloner, and ModelBaker.
+This short movie clip describes how the asset pipeline for assembling a new banner rider works.
+I used ModelCutter, ModelCloner, and ModelBaker

 in order to modify and build a new Elven banner rider.
 Watch and enjoy: